rikiod/SpaceCommsApp/README.md

 How many led lights do you need to show the numbers from 1 to 15?
 Have two led lights.
 Flash red for one, flash white for zero.
 Flash both to indicate that another number is coming.

+Here, we can see an LED flashing:

+(insert gif)

+## Using buttons to trigger lights

 Citations
 ---------
 https://www.wikihow.com/Count-in-Binary